-How Air Pressure Affects the Strength of a Hurricane
+How Barometric Pressure Affects a Hurricane’s Strength

-Did you ever notice how closely meteorologists and hurricane forecasters watch the barometric pressure in hurricanes and tropical storms?
 There is a very good reason for their concern: the lower the barometric pressure, the more intense the storm.

 What Is Barometric Pressure?